arrow2nd/nekome/docs/en/config.md

 #### Items ending with `_color`

-Hexadecimal color codes beginning with `#` can be used
+Hexadecimal color codes starting with `#` or W3C color names can be used

 #### Other items